 - Implement clearer editorial expectations and guidelines

 Whether you’re running a peer review efficiency audit for the first time or the fifteenth, this webinar is full of examples and key takeaways that you can use to initiate or optimize your peer review audit process.
-By the end of this webinar, you’ll be ready to dig into peer review data and lessons learned to start the 2020 editorial calendar with a fresh perspective and tangible plans.
+By the end of this webinar, you’ll be ready to dig into peer review data and lessons learned to gain fresh perspective for editorial team planning.
 You can register to access the free webinar recording here.

 Here’s a quick breakdown of what to expect.